Claire Richards: 2018–present: My Wildest Dreams and Euphoria

+and at number 1 on the UK Albums Downloads, Sales and Vinyl charts.

 Personal life

-Richards has a younger sister called Gemma, who appears in the 'Tragedy' video as her bridesmaid.

 Richards married her first husband Mark Webb, a backing dancer with Steps, in 2003.
-The couple divorced in 2005 when Richards rekindled her romance with Reece Hill.
+The couple divorced in 2005.
 Richards' first child, Charlie, was born on 8 May 2007.
-In January 2008, Richards and Hill announced their engagement and were married 1 November 2008.
-Richards announced in the 30 June 2009 edition of Woman magazine that she was expecting her second child with her husband, and gave birth to a girl named Daisy on 29 December 2009.
+In January 2008, Richards announced her engagement to Reece Hill and they were married on 1 November 2008.
+Richards gave birth to a girl named Daisy on 29 December 2009.

-On 13 September 2008, she performed "Tragedy" on the show Everybody Dance Now without the other members of Steps.
+On 13 September 2008, Richards performed "Tragedy" on the show Everybody Dance Now without the other members of Steps.
 Richards appeared on Celebrity MasterChef on 25 June 2009 as part of the programme's "comeback" week.
 Claire Richards: My Big Fat Wedding, a programme following Claire on her journey to lose weight before her wedding, was shown on BBC Three in May 2009.
 The programme featured her wedding and a reunion of all Steps members and drew an audience of over 763,000.
 Richards released a fitness DVD Five Step Fat Attack on 26 December 2008.